Consensys/mythx-cli/docs/usage.rst

 ~~~~~~~~~~~~~~~~

 This is the recommended way of authenticating with the MythX smart contract
 analysis API.
-In the *Profile* section there is an elements labeled "MythX API Key".
+In the *Tools* section there is an elements labeled "MythX API Key".
 To generate a new API key, the account password must be entered:

 .. image:: _static/img/api-key-password.png